waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Warp Activation Diversity:** Warps can be activated in multiple ways: step-on (ladders), interaction ('A' press), one-way drops (likely PITs), or by external triggers.
 I must test multiple methods before concluding a warp is inactive.
 - **Trust Your Tools:** If a pathfinding tool returns 'No path found,' trust it.
 The issue is likely a flawed assumption about the map layout, not a broken tool.
 Re-evaluate the path and look for alternatives instead of repeating the failed attempt.
 - **TOOL FAILURE INVESTIGATION:** If a tool produces an unexpected result (e.g., pathing into a wall), I must investigate the root cause immediately.
 Continuing without understanding the failure risks repeating the error.
 This may involve examining the tool's code, verifying input data, or checking for stale game state information.
-- **Critical Hallucination Protocol:** If a system warning indicates a position mismatch or turn number mismatch, a severe hallucination has occurred.
-All current plans and assumptions must be immediately discarded.
-The only valid action is to re-ground myself by analyzing the current, authoritative Game State and forming a new plan from scratch.
 - **Observe Before Assuming:** When seemingly stuck (e.g., trapped in a room), the first action must be to re-examine the entire known map for obvious, overlooked exits before assuming a complex, hidden solution is required.
 Trust the map data over my own narrative of the situation.
 - **IMMEDIATE OBSTACLE MARKING:** I failed to mark Sailor Huey as a blocker, causing me to waste time retrying a failed path.
 All critical obstacles MUST be marked with '🚫' immediately upon discovery to prevent loops.
 - **Notepad Edit Loops:** If a `notepad_edit` 'replace' action fails with a 'text not found' error multiple times, it is highly likely the edit was already successful in a previous turn.
 I must verify the current notepad content before retrying the same edit to avoid getting stuck in an unproductive loop.